Jash-2000/Dark-Web-Spiders/Iron_March/README.md

+# IronMarch Neo Nazi Hackforum

+The dataset is not available for free download.
+We have a torrent copy of the same, that we scrapped for the project.
+For getting its access, contact me at [jash.learn@gmail.com](mailto:jash.learn@gmail.com).

-# Iron March SQL Database
+## Iron March SQL Database

 This archive contains the SQL database dump of a backup of the Iron March forum, as well as scripts for converting the separate tables in the database into CSV files, and the CSV files themselves in the directory `csv/`.
 The original link was posted to Iron March's successor forum Fascist Forge in the post https://fascistforge.com/index.php?app=forums&module=forums&controller=topic&id=666, but that link is now dead.